2005 Java–Bali blackout: Cause

 PT.
 PLN, the state-owned electricity company, confirmed that the electricity grid failed at several points throughout Java and the neighbouring island of Bali, causing a supply shortfall of 2,700 MW, roughly half of the original supply.

-Jakarta lost power completely, along with Banten and Special Region of Yogyakarta; there were blackouts in parts of Central Java, along with parts of both West Java and East Java.

-Effects

-Due to the sudden supply shortfall, power went out in most areas of Java, including all parts of the capital and largest city in Indonesia, Jakarta.
-Other major cities in Java, such as Surabaya, were also affected.

-Restoration of service

-Power resumed in most areas of Jakarta at about 5:00 pm (UTC+7) on the same day.

 Post-blackout

 PLN apologised for the incident and said about 293,235 customers will be compensated.
 Meanwhile, President Susilo Bambang Yudhoyono ordered police and the national intelligence agency to assist PLN to trace the cause of the blackouts.